Sam-A Gaiyanghadao is considered one of the best Muay Thai practitioners in history.

 “However, though my parents were happy about my win, they still were not sold on the idea of me becoming a Muay Thai competitor.
 I quickly signed on for my second match regardless, but unfortunately, I lost.”

-Knowing their son was not going to give up his dreams of becoming a Muay Thai champion, Gaiyanghadao’s parents eventually relented on his wishes, and decided to give their full support.
-They even hired a trainer to help guide him in the proper practice of the “art of eight limbs.”
+Knowing their son was not going to give up his dreams of becoming a Muay Thai world champion, Sam-A’s parents eventually gave their full support to him.
+They even hired a trainer to guide him in the proper practice of the “art of eight limbs.”

-From growing up on a farm to becoming a Muay Thai legend, Gaiyanghadao has definitely come a long way.
-Between that fateful day nearly 25 years ago when he first climbed into the ring, up to this weekend when he debuts in the ONE cage, the Singapore-based Thai cherishes every single moment.
+From growing up on a farm to becoming a Muay Thai legend, Sam-A has definitely come a long way.
+Between that fateful day 25 years ago when he first climbed into the ring at the local festival, up to this weekend when he challenges for a world title inside the ONE cage, the Thai cherishes every single moment.

 “Martial arts has changed my life for the better,” he says.
 “And I hope to be able to inspire everyone who will be watching me.”